ankamsarav/node-rest-template/README.md

     /server.js
 ```

-The `server` folder contains the source for the RESTful server. `server.js` is the server startup script.
+The `server` folder contains the source for the RESTful server. `server.js` is the startup script.
 In addition you will find various folders that arrange the application's functionality into logical layers as suggested by [Domain-Driven Design](http://www.amazon.com/exec/obidos/ASIN/0321125215/domainlanguag-20) and [The Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/):

 - `api:` This layer exposes the RESTful API.
 It is essentially the User Interface layer of the Onion Architecture - in this case the "user" is an HTTP client.